Richard A. Pauling: Early years

-Marriage record to Jane Jefferson Simpkins state Richard was a 'Widower'...
+Marriage record to Jane Jefferson Simpkins states Richard was a 'Widower'...

 Move to the United States

-A 25-year-old Richard Pauling is listed as a passenger on board the ship Philadelphia, which sailed from London and arrived in New York on October 23, 1833.
-By 1840 he was living in Albany, New York and working as an artist.
+A 25-year-old Richard Pauling appears on the passenger list of the ship Philadelphia, which departed from London and arrived in New York on October 23, 1833.
+By 1840, he was living in Albany, New York and working as an artist.
 Nothing is known about his artistic training, but his skill in miniatures was recognized at the Thirteenth Annual Fair of the American Institute in New York in 1840, where R.A.
 Pauling of Albany, New York was awarded the diploma "for the second best miniatures.

-Shortly afterward, Pauling moved to New York City and began exhibiting portraits and miniatures at the National Academy of Design.
+Shortly afterwards, Pauling moved to New York City and began exhibiting portraits and miniatures at the National Academy of Design.
 In 1841, while living at 5 Ann Street near St. Paul's Chapel on lower Broadway, he exhibited a Portrait of a Gentleman [Mr. Bassjord].
 By 1842, Pauling had moved around the corner to 304 Broadway.
 He exhibited three works that year: Portrait of a Lady [Capt.
-Northrup], Portrait of a Lady [Paulding], and A Frame of Miniatures.
-The following year he exhibited three more works: Portrait of a Lady [R. Hosfyns], Portrait of a Gentleman [W. Wade], and a Frame of 3 Miniatures.
+Northrup, Portrait of a Lady [Paulding], and A Frame of Miniatures.
+The following year, he exhibited three more works: Portrait of a Lady [R. Hosfyns], Portrait of a Gentleman [W. Wade, and a Frame of 3 Miniatures.

 Another early work from the early 1840s is a miniature (water colour on ivory) called "Le Grand [sic] Bancroft," dated circa 1843.
 Legrand Bancroft (1818–1880) was a prominent lawyer in Albany, and this portrait was acquired by the Albany Institute of History and Art in 1939.

 Return to England

-On October 21, 1844, Pauling petitioned the Superior Court of New York County for naturalization.
-Regardless of the outcome, which is not known, he decided to return to England shortly afterward.
+On October 21, 1844, Pauling submitted a petition for naturalization to the Superior Court of New York County.
+Regardless of the outcome, which is not known, he decided to return to England shortly afterwards.

 Pauling was in London by the end of 1844, as the records of the National Gallery indicate he was issued an artist's copyist ticket in 1844 to copy works in the Gallery.
-As Brian Foss writes, at the time "art education tended to lay a heavy emphasis on copying as a means of improving one's technique and of gaining a deeper understanding of past masterpieces."
+As Brian Foss writes, at the time, "art education tended to lay a heavy emphasis on copying as a means of improving one's technique and of gaining a deeper understanding of past masterpieces."
 Artists and students could apply to copy pictures in the National Gallery, the Louvre, and other major art museums.
 Pauling's ticket was issued on the recommendation of Mr. Charles Eastlake, Keeper of the National Gallery from 1843 to 1847, and later its first director.
 He was issued ticket #1410.

-After a year in London, on December 16, 1845, Pauling married Jane Jefferson Simpkins, daughter of Thomas Jefferson Simpkins, at St. Mary, Lambeth, in London.
+After spending a year in London, Pauling married Jane Jefferson Simpkins, the daughter of Thomas Jefferson Simpkins, on December 16, 1845, at St. Mary, Lambeth, in London.
 In the summer of 1847, their daughter Jane Elizabeth was born.

 Pauling appears to have continued to practice as an artist while in London.
-An English work from that period is a small oval portrait miniature on ivory from 1847, picturing Eliza, first wife of the late Edward Grove, which appeared at auction in Malvern, Worcestershire in 2015.
+An English work from that period is a small oval portrait miniature on ivory from 1847, picturing Eliza, the first wife of the late Edward Grove, which appeared at auction in Malvern, Worcestershire, in 2015.